Most injuries to children under the age of 5 happen at home. Nearly 9 out of 10 injuries can be prevented by thinking and acting safely.

 - corner protectors

-- window restrictors that don't need tools to open (in event of a fire)
+- window restrictors that do not need tools to open (in event of a fire)

 Follow the manufacturer's instructions for installing and using any safety equipment.

-Remember that child-resistant bottles and containers can still be opened by children.
+Child-resistant bottles and containers can still be opened by children.
 It's just more difficult for them.
 Always keep medicines and chemicals out of sight and reach of children.
-Place in a high and locked cupboard or press.
+Place in a high and locked cupboard.